Board of Deputies of British Jews: Members and organisation

-Its membership comprises Deputies elected by affiliated individual synagogues, confederations of synagogues, and other organisations within the Jewish community such as charities and youth groups.
-Most Haredi synagogues have chosen not to affiliate, although in 2021 the Board received its first Haredi Deputy since the 1970s, from a Synagogue in Stamford Hill.
+Its membership comprises deputies elected by affiliated individual synagogues, confederations of synagogues, and other organisations within the Jewish community such as charities and youth groups.
+Most Haredi synagogues have chosen not to affiliate, although in 2021 the Board received its first Haredi deputy since the 1970s, from a synagogue in Stamford Hill.
 In 2012, it was noted that nearly two-thirds of the deputies were over 60 years of age.
-However, in recent the years, the organisation has seen an influx of younger Deputies, including two Vice Presidents in their early 30s.
+However, in the 21st century, the organisation has seen an influx of younger deputies, including two vice-presidents in their early thirties and Phil Rosenberg, who at the age of 38 was elected to succeed Marie van der Zyl as president from 1 June 2024.

 It serves as the principal reference point for government, the media and wider society.
 All matters tending to impact on the life of Jews in Britain fall within the Board's remit, including an active interfaith programme.
 It is the British affiliate of the World Jewish Congress, the world-wide umbrella organisation of Jewish communities and is the UK member of the European Jewish Congress.
 Its offices are co-located with the United Jewish Israel Appeal in Kentish Town.

 In January 2019, the Jewish Leadership Council reiterated its call for a "unified communal structure" with the Board of Deputies.
-A previous merger proposal was rejected in 2015 after Deputies felt that they would be relegated to second-rate status.
+A previous merger proposal was rejected in 2015 after deputies felt that they would be relegated to second-rate status.
 In response to the later call, Marie van der Zyl said that "the representative body that speaks for the community must have the legitimacy and accountability that comes from being broad based, democratic and elected."
 Deputies have in the past noted that, while board honorary officers are accountable to deputies, who themselves are accountable to their constituencies, the Jewish Leadership Council had no such governance structure.
 However, in March 2020, van de Zyl called in The Jewish Chronicle for "a more permanent unity" between the organisations.

-Issues
+Mission

 The issues which the board states it addresses are: